 Some people tend to overthink a question, convinced that it’s a clever trap designed to ensnare unsuspecting saps, but they end up outsmarting themselves or taking too much time per question.

 “Certain candidates have a view that every question is a trick – that we’re sitting here rubbing our hands thinking ‘How are we going to get them on this one?’”
-Mackey said.
-“Candidates can overthink or overcomplicate it by making an unnecessary assumption, ‘I’m sure these guys are trying to trick me,’ which can do more harm than good.
+Mackey says.
+“Candidates can overthink or overcomplicate it by making an unnecessary assumption, ‘I’m sure these guys are trying to trick me,’ which can do more harm than good.”

-“If you don’t know an answer, move on,” he said.
-“The brain is an amazing organ, and research has shown that if you calm down, answers will start to come to you more readily.
+“If you don’t know an answer, move on,” he says.
+“The brain is an amazing organ, and research has shown that if you calm down, answers will start to come to you more readily.”